All Episodes

 They are retracting their apology that they offered President Bush a couple of years ago after criticizing him while touring in Europe.

-Natalie Maines, the head Dixie Chick, the fat one, said, I don't feel that way anymore.
+Natalie Maines, the head Dixie chick, the fat one, said, I don't feel that way anymore.

 I don't feel he is owed any respect whatsoever.

-Marty McGuire, another member of the Dixie Chicks, saying that while this is going to cost them some of their following, the fact that they are retracting their apology to President Bush.
+Marty McGuire, another member of the Dixie Chicks, saying that while this is going to cost them some of their following, the fact that they are retracting their apology to President Bush, some country radio stations around the country not playing their music.

-She says I'd rather have a small following of really cool people who get it than people that have us in their five disc chamber changer with Reba McIntyre and Toby Keith.
+She says, I'd rather have a small following of really cool people who get it than people that have us in their five-disc chamber changer with Reba McIntyre and Toby Keith.

-Now I understand Toby Keith is he's a redneck.
+Now, I understand Toby Keith is, he's a redneck.

-My name is Mark Belling and I am sitting in for Rush.
+My name is Mark Belling, and I am sitting in for Rush.

-This is the EIB network.
+This is the EIB Network.

-I'm Mark Belling sitting in for Rush.
+I'm Mark Belling, sitting in for Rush.

-Never fear the great one will be back tomorrow.
+Never fear, the great one will be back tomorrow.

 Rush will be back in the chair.

-I realize that you don't have an opportunity to hear me that this often, and I'm sure I have you completely confused now.
+I realize that you don't have an opportunity to hear me this often, and I'm sure I have you completely confused now.

 If you were listening in the first hour of the program, you think that I'm some sort of lefty because I'm soft in immigration.

-If you listen to the third hour of the program, you think I'm some religious nut job, some right wing wing nut out here.
+If you listen to the third hour of the program, you think I'm some religious nut job, some right-wing wing nut out here.

-Kind of catch you from all sides.
+Kind of catch you from all sides?

 What did I do in the middle?

-A little bit of conservative conservative economic stuff.
+A little bit of conservative economic stuff?

-No, I'm really I'm I'm really just calling them as I see them, and I appreciate Rush and you giving me the opportunity to express myself.
+No, I'm really, I'm, I'm really just calling them as I see them, and I appreciate Rush and you giving me the opportunity to express myself.

-I do want to make a serious comment about the Dixie chicks, who I alluded to before.
+I do want to make a serious comment about the Dixie Chicks, who I alluded to before.

 They made the cover of Time magazine now with this no apologies thing.